 Promise the Children will let you know if there is an appropriate petition posted to sign on the internet.

 Social media is another great way to stay in contact with elected officials.
 Most legislators, but not all, use Facebook and Twitter to connect with their constituents.
 Often, you can find links to their social media pages on their websites.
 Keep your questions short, but specific.
 Here is an example of a Tweet to post with our Twitter account at the end.
-“What is your proposal to make quality early education and child care affordable for every working parent? @promisethechild
+“What is your proposal to make childcare affordable for every low-waged working parent?” @PromisetheChild

 Telephoning your members of Congress is a more personal way to get your message across.
 It can be intimidating, but if you have a clear purpose, write down what you want to say, practice it, and include a related personal story.
 Then you are likely to succeed.
 You can find the phone number as we have suggested, or call the White House switchboard at 202-225–3121.